MHughes-code/M365-Security-Agent/README.md

 ## License

-This project is provided as-is for internal IT security operations.
-Modify and deploy at your own discretion.
+This project is intended for internal IT security operations use.
+Deploy, modify, and operate according to your organization's security, compliance, and governance requirements.